hectorhuertas/.dotfiles/README.md

 * Use only what I need, KISS

 ### To Do
+* vim-go is broken.
+Dein seems hard to use, vim-plug could be easier and it's more used and supported by plugins
 * Check all the bookmarks
 * Autostart tmux session with same window group
 * Instalar nuevo alacritty (cuando hayan binarios estables, y ojala brew cask).
 Incluir terminfo.